 When proxies are properly dated, executed and returned, the shares they represent will be voted at the annual meeting in accordance with the instructions of the stockholder.
-If no specific instructions are given in a proxy, the shares will be voted FOR the election of the nominees for director set forth herein, FOR ratification of the appointment of accountants, FOR the approval of the advisory non-binding resolution regarding the compensation paid to our named executive officers and THREE YEARS as the desired frequency for an advisory vote on the compensation paid to our named executive officers in the future.
+If no specific instructions are given in a proxy, the shares will be voted FOR the election of the nominees for director set forth herein and FOR ratification of the appointment of accountants.
 In addition, if other matters come before the annual meeting, the persons named in the accompanying form of proxy will vote in accordance with their best judgment with respect to such matters.
 Each holder of shares of Class A common stock is entitled to 25 votes for each share of Class A common stock held as of the record date, and each holder of shares of Class B common stock is entitled to 1 vote for each share of Class B common stock held as of the record date.
 The Class A common stock and Class B common stock will vote together as a single class on all matters described in these proxy materials for which your vote is being solicited.